-The system architecture of a Funambol deployment is logically made of the components illustrated in Figure 5.
-For the sake of clarity, in the figure each component is represented by a single box, but as explained later, all systems can be redundant to increase availability and support more load.
+The system architecture of a Funambol version 7.1 deployment includes the logical components illustrated in Figure 5.
+Note that, even though each logical component is represented as a single box in the figure, all of them can be deployed in a redundant configuration to increase availability and share load.